Jesse Klausmeier’s Studio Tour

-Today on Tuesday Tours, we are joined by Jesse Klausmeier the author of Open This Little Book2013 Boston Globe-Horn Picture Book winner.
+Today on Tuesday Tours, we are joined by Jesse Klausmeier the author of Open This Little Book, a 2013 Boston Globe-Horn Picture Book winner.
 Jesse, believe it or not, wrote the first draft of her award-winning picture book when she was only five years old!
 This weekend at the Sheboygan Book Festival, Jesse is a featured speaker, kicking off the event on Friday night with a presentation of her book followed by a book signing.
 She’ll also be presenting throughout the weekend and closing the three-day event with a writing workshop for adults and teens on Sunday afternoon.
 If you’re near Sheboygan, I’d highly recommend checking it out.

 Tell us a little bit about yourself and your creative medium.